exercism/v3/docs/concept-exercises.md

 ## Documentation files

-The purpose of the exercise-specific files is explained both in this document and in the [Anatomy of a Concept Exercise video][anatomy-of-a-concept-exercise-video].
+The purpose of the documentation files is explained both in this document and in the [Anatomy of a Concept Exercise video][anatomy-of-a-concept-exercise-video].

 In the browser, these files will show at the relevant times.
 When used via the CLI, the `introduction.md` and `instructions.md` will be concatenated along with the track's `cli.md` document into a `README.md` file, which will sit alongside a `HINTS.md` file.